 Website University of California San Diego

-~ Must be able and able to work weekends, holidays and overtime as required.
+- Must be able to work flexible hours, including evenings, weekends, and holidays.

 Qualification & Experience:

 - Experience interacting in sensitive situations with individuals from a wide range of academic, socioeconomic, and cultural backgrounds.
 Skill in making sound judgement, maintaining a calm and professional demeanor, and promoting civil and professional communication.

 - Job offer is contingent upon a satisfactory clearance based on background check results.

 Vacancy Type: Full Time